Milk Share

 HOW TO CLEAN THE JARS & GASKETS

-2. Next, if you have a plastic lid, take the gasket out of the lid and run the lids, gasket and jars through the dishwasher.
-Top shelf is the best place for lids and gaskets.
+Next, if you have a plastic lid, take the gasket out of the lid and wash the lids and gasket by hand.
+(If using a dishwasher, the top shelf is the best place for gaskets.

 After you return clean jars/lids, we thoroughly sanitize them a second time before refilling them with more goodness.

-7. Observe the pick up times.
-(8 am to 8 pm, except T & Th, which are 5 to 8 pm)
+Observe the pick up times.
+(8 am to 9 pm, except T & Th, which are 8 to 9 am, then 5 to 9 pm)

 Happy Cow + Healthy feed = Nutrient Rich Milk